Lochnivar/ashverse/characters/FAIRFAX-FAMILY-SUMMARY.md

 ## FAMILY PROPERTIES & HOLDINGS

+### Original Virginia Land (Pre-War)

+**Status:** ⚠️ **ANALYSIS NEEDED**

+**Question:** What happened to the original Fairfax land in Virginia that Thomas Reginald Fairfax (main line scion) owned before moving to Sequoyah?

+**User Query:** "We did an analysis about what happened to the original Fairfax land that Thomas sells to extended family, correct?"

+**Current Status:**
+- No analysis document found in codebase
+- Thomas Reginald Fairfax (main line scion) moves to Sequoyah after the war (1866+)
+- Original Virginia property disposition needs to be documented
+- Possible scenario: Thomas sells original Virginia land to extended family members before/after moving to Sequoyah

+**Action Needed:**
+- Locate or create analysis document about original Virginia land sale
+- Document which extended family members purchased the land
+- Define timeline of sale (before/after Sequoyah move)
+- Add details to this summary once analysis is found/created

+---

 ### Sequoyah Land (Hoyt District, 1867-1894+)

 **Location:** Hoyt, Sequoyah (Cherokee Nation West + unified Five Tribes republic)